-And while the summer holidays are the obvious time to go abroad, many parents don’t realise that the winter holidays can be an even better time to travel!
+The summer holidays are the obvious time to go abroad, and plans may have been scuppered, but many parents don’t realise that the upcoming winter holidays can be an even better time to travel!

 Here are the top 5 reasons that families should travel in the winter: